Wenxinnn/academic-kickstart/content/home/experience.md

   location = "California"
   date_start = "2017-10-01"
   date_end = ""
-  description = """Strategize both paid and organic channels with the goal of user acquisition.
-Partner with client marketing teams to develop campaign strategy and maximize campaign ROI.
-Plan and execute YouTube, Instagram, and Facebook influencer marketing campaigns for clients from beauty and fashion industry.
-  Manage a content team of 2.
+  description = """Manage 40% of company client accounts.
+Plan and execute influencer marketing campaigns for global clients.
+Develop strategies for both paid and organic marketing channels with the goal of user acquisition.
+Lead a content team of 2.
+Served as the point of contact for PR and partnership companies.

 * SEO